Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Experiments AND Evaluation

-Specifically, we first compare our method with 6 non-neural-network-based methods, including FFT-LDS \cite{Abraham2005DynamicTW}, HOSVD \cite{Costantini2008HigherOS}, KPCR \cite{you2016kernel}, LDS \cite{doretto2003dynamic}, SLDS \cite{Siddiqi2007ACG}, Kernel-DT \cite{Chan2007ClassifyingVW}.
-To facilitate direct comparison, we tested all these models with 150$\times$100 pixels using 17 gray DT videos on PSNR and SSIM.
-See from Table \ref{Table:SSIM-PSNR}, our method attained the best performance on most of DT sequences, except for the videos of flashing lights and beach.
-That is because these two videos lack the good spatial-temporal characteristic of DT.
+Specifically, we first compare our method with six non-neural-network-based methods, including FFT-LDS \cite{Abraham2005DynamicTW}, HOSVD \cite{Costantini2008HigherOS}, KPCR \cite{you2016kernel}, LDS \cite{doretto2003dynamic}, SLDS \cite{Siddiqi2007ACG}, Kernel-DT \cite{Chan2007ClassifyingVW}.
+To facilitate direct comparison, we test all models with 150$\times$100 pixels using 17 gray DT videos, in terms of PSNR and SSIM.
+As can be seen from Table \ref{Table:SSIM-PSNR}, our method attains the best performance on most of DT sequences, except for the videos of flashing lights and beach.
+This is because these two videos lack the good spatial-temporal characteristics of DT.
 Notably, the proposed method beats the second-best results by a large margin (19.017 dB for average PSNR and 0.153 for average SSIM on 17 DT videos).
-Our method also achieves a significant SSIM index with 1 for some DT videos (e.g., bulb, fountain, spring water, etc.).
-Therefore, one can learn that our method can make full use of the similarity prior knowledge for DT synthesis using kernel similarity embedding.
-Indeed, all methods fail to synthesize high-quality DT video for rotating wind ornament, because this sample is originally blurry.
+Our method also achieves a significant SSIM index of 1 for some DT videos (e.g., bulb, fountain, spring water, etc.).
+Therefore, our method clearly makes full use of the similarity as prior knowledge for DT synthesis using kernel similarity embedding.
+However, all methods fail to synthesize high-quality DT videos for the rotating wind ornament, because this sample is originally blurry.

-Then, our model is compared with 3 neural-network-based methods, such as TwoStream \cite{tesfaldet2018two} and STGCN \cite{Xie2019LearningES} and DG \cite{Xie2019LearningDG} on 6 DT videos (e.g., elector , flashlights and beach, etc).
-For a fair comparison, we display 6 same index frames of generated sequences.
-See from Figure \ref{fig:different-method-images}, the DT sequences generated by TwoStream are divergent because the TwoStream method has a limitation that it cannot well synthesize DTs not being spatially homogeneous (e.g., elevator, water spray).
-As for STGCN and DG, the DT sequences generated by them appear blurred because these two methods lie on more training data.
-Intuitively, our method generated high-fidelity DT sequences, including realistic details of DTs.
+Next, our model is compared with three neural-network-based methods, including TwoStream \cite{tesfaldet2018two} and STGCN \cite{Xie2021LearningES} and DG \cite{Xie2019LearningDG} on six DT videos (e.g., elector , flashlights and beach, etc).
+For a fair comparison, we display six same index frames of generated sequences.
+As shown in Figure \ref{fig:different-method-images}, the DT sequences generated by TwoStream are divergent because this method cannot effectively synthesize DTs that are not spatially homogeneous (e.g., elevator, water spray).
+As for STGCN and DG, the DT sequences generated by these appear blurred because these two methods rely on more training data.
+Intuitively, our method generates high-fidelity DT sequences, including realistic details of DTs.